languidphoton/ralts/README.md

 ```
 It takes about 2 minutes to process all the stories on my aging MacBook Air.

-The stories are now processed and in a folder called `Stories` of the `obsidian_folder`, and will look something like this:
+The stories are now processed into `markdown` files, and in a folder called `Stories` of the `obsidian_folder`, and will look something like this:

 ```
 % ls -1 First\ Contact/Stories